Handmade Udon Noodles

 Using cooking chopsticks, or a wooden spoon, stir the noodles to prevent them from sticking to each other.

-Cook the noodles for 6 - 7 minutes, or until they are translucent and firm without a hard core.
+Cook the noodles for 7 up to 12 minutes, or until they are translucent and firm without a hard core.
 Drain the noodles in a sieve and rinse under cold running water so they cool rapidly.

 9. Once the noodles are cool enough to handle, separate them with your hands and rinse them again in cold water to make sure that all of the starch is removed.